FRBNY-DSGE/IADB_2017_Workshop/README.md

 * [Julia v0.6.1](https://julialang.org/downloads/)
 * [IJulia](https://github.com/JuliaLang/IJulia.jl) and [Jupyter notebooks](https://jupyter.org/): type `Pkg.add("IJulia")` in the Julia REPL
+  - Optional: [RISE](https://github.com/damianavila/RISE), a Jupyter extension which lets you convert notebooks (which are already in slide format) to slides within the browser and run code blocks in the slides.
+After installing IJulia, run in the Julia REPL:
+    ```julia
+    using Conda
+    Conda.add_channel("damianavila82")
+    Conda.add("rise")
+    ```
 * [DSGE](https://github.com/FRBNY-DSGE/DSGE.jl): type `Pkg.add("DSGE")` in the Julia REPL

 ## Resources